Deliaz/myopenports.com/README.md

 ```
 key = genUUID(method_name)
 ```
-You wouldn't believe how many script-kiddies will give up when understanding that they need to reverse-engineer minified code to find code-generating part.
+You wouldn't believe how many script-kiddies will give up when they understand that they need to reverse-engineer minified code for finding code-generating part.

 In the future, the key generation algorithm will be changed and should contain timestamp and some client info in order to get a unique key for each request.